hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

   the customer feedback as you go.
 - Dont sync on epic progress, sync on iterations. an iteration is a customer feedback or learning based on a release.
-- Celebrate PMs on the amount of iterations they did, not on the size of the Epic they closed.
+- Celebrate PMs on the amount of iterations they did, not on the amount of the Epics they closed.

 ## Rounding up